Dilton Doiley: Family and friends

 Dilton's parents appear occasionally, but almost never play a significant role.
-Both are typically depicted as dark haired and bespectacled like their son.
+Both are typically depicted as dark-haired and bespectacled like their son.
 His mother who is both proud of and perplexed at her son's inventiveness, appears more often than his father.
-Like the teenaged characters, many of Dilton's relatives were simply created for one particular story and were never seen again.
+Like the teenage characters, many of Dilton's relatives were simply created for one particular story and were never seen again.

 In one story in the 1970s, it was revealed that Mr. Doiley is actually Dilton's stepfather.
 None of Dilton's friends know this except for Chuck Clayton.
 Dilton, not feeling that he could deal with the shock after it being kept a secret all this time, almost ran away from home.
 However, after confiding in Chuck about his problem, Chuck made Dilton realize that Mr. Doiley cares about Dilton like a real father and that he would be heartbroken if Dilton ran away from home.

 Moose Mason is Dilton's closest friend.
 Despite their completely different personalities, their closeness stems from a mutual understanding of how well they complement each other.
 Moose considers Dilton his "little buddy" and will do anything to protect him.
-In current stories, this relationship is increasingly being portrayed as symbiotic, with Dilton standing up in favour of Moose—in one story, he even pounces on Reggie Mantle in defense of Moose, when the latter was insulting Moose.
+In current stories, this relationship is increasingly being portrayed as symbiotic, with Dilton standing up in favor of Moose—in one story, he even pounces on Reggie Mantle in defense of Moose, when the latter was insulting Moose.

-Dilton's other close friends include Archie Andrews, Betty Cooper and Jughead Jones.
+Dilton's other close friends include Archie Andrews, Betty Cooper, and Jughead Jones.
 He has helped the gang many times with his various inventions or with his vast knowledge when they are faced with a problem.
 He is also willing to help his friends if they have difficulty in school.
 These are just some of the ways that Dilton manages to fit in with the gang.

 Series

-Starting May 1989 and ending May 1990, Dilton briefly became the star of his own magazine named Dilton's Strange Science.
-The magazine featured Dilton and Danni Malloy, a red-haired girl and amateur inventor, who shared his intellect and interests and served as his best friend and love interest.
-They shared a number of humorous science fiction stories, involving their inventions.
+From May 1989 to May 1990, Dilton was the focus of his own magazine titled "Dilton's Strange Science".
+The magazine showcased Dilton and his friend Danni Malloy, an amateur inventor with red hair, who shared his interests and intellect.
+In the publication, they shared various science fiction stories that featured their own inventions.

 Dilton features in a recurring one-page gag in the comics called "Open the Door, Dilton".
 There are three gags on a page, each covering two panels.
 On the first panel, Dilton approaches a door with a label saying what is inside.
 However, the words have a double entendre.
 On the second panel, looking into the room, he finds that the words do not refer to their usual meaning, which is what he was really looking for.
 For example: